Lana Clarkson: Early life

-Clarkson was born in Long Beach, California, to Donna and James M. Clarkson and was raised in the hills of Sonoma County, California from a young age.
+Clarkson was born in Long Beach, California, to Donna and James M. Clarkson and was raised in the hills of Sonoma County, California, from a young age.
 She had a brother, Jessee J. Clarkson, and a sister, Fawn.
 While living in Northern California, she attended Cloverdale High School and Pacific Union College Preparatory School.
 During the Christmas season of 1978 Clarkson's family returned to Southern California and settled in the San Fernando Valley region of Los Angeles.
 After Clarkson's family moved back to Los Angeles County, she pursued a career in the entertainment industry as an actress and fashion model.

 Career

 In the early 1980s, Clarkson landed bit parts in film and television.
 She made her screen debut as a minor character in Fast Times at Ridgemont High (1982), director Amy Heckerling's coming-of-age comedy.
 She played the wife of science teacher Mr. Vargas (Vincent Schiavelli).
 The film was her first speaking role.
 She appeared in Scarface (1983) behind Michelle Pfeiffer dancing on the floor of the Babylon Club.
+Her first big role was in the Nico Mastorakis science-fiction thriller Blind Date.

 As an actress, Clarkson became best known for her five feature films for producer Roger Corman, beginning with his fantasy film Deathstalker (1983), as a female warrior and love interest to the title character played by Richard Hill.
 Corman oriented his films towards young male viewers, using a mix of action and female nudity.
 Clarkson's work in Deathstalker led to her being offered the title role in Corman's next film, Barbarian Queen (1985), a role Corman referred to as "the original Xena" because of the parallel in featuring a strong female leading character in an action-oriented sword-swinging role.

 In 1987, Clarkson appeared in the John Landis spoof Amazon Women on the Moon.
 Following that, Clarkson starred in Roger Corman's Barbarian Queen sequel, Barbarian Queen II: The Empress Strikes Back.

 Clarkson starred as a supporting character in the period horror film The Haunting of Morella (1990) as the evil attendant to a young woman played by model/actress Nicole Eggert.
 In the film, Clarkson played a dominating lesbian character who tries to resurrect the spirit of a witch burned at the stake during the Salem witch trials.
 In her final film for Corman, Vice Girls (1996), Clarkson played one of three cops who posed as strippers to catch a serial killer.